cryptofuture/nginx-hda-bundle/README.md

 load_module modules/ngx_http_testcookie_access_module.so;
 load_module modules/ngx_http_upstream_order_module.so;
 load_module modules/ngx_http_xslt_filter_module.so;
+# ngx_brotli filter module - used to compress responses on-the-fly.
 load_module modules/ngx_http_brotli_filter_module.so;
+# ngx_brotli static module - used to serve pre-compressed files.
+# Both ngx_brotli modules could be used separately, but part of nginx-module-brotli package
+load_module modules/ngx_http_brotli_static_module.so;
 ```
   > Note: Use only modules you need to use.
 With dynamic modules this is pretty easy.